appler1009/xai-balance-menubar/README.md

 ## Features

 - Displays current prepaid credit balance and postpaid invoice amount in the menu bar
+- Custom xAI logo as the menubar icon
 - Automatically refreshes every 30 minutes
 - Manual refresh option
 - Secure API key and team ID storage in macOS Keychain
+- Option to launch automatically at login

 ## Setup